saidvandeklundert/go/README.md

 `string`: a read-only slice of immutable bytes.
 Strings are utf-8 encoded by default.

 In the context of strings, a `rune` is a unicode code point.
+The `rune` is a alias for `int32`, which can represent a unicode code point.
+When referrring to characters, use `rune` to clarify intent.

+The zero value is an empty string.

 #### Numeric types: